cation03/movie-recommender/README.md

 - Each embedding is normalized so that the cosine similarity (computed as the inner product of normalized vectors) accurately reflects semantic similarity.

+**Interactive Web UI:**

+- The app is built using Streamlit and includes features like autocomplete suggestions and decorative image marquees.

 ## FAISS Index

   FAISS was selected because it can handle large datasets efficiently and supports fast approximate nearest neighbor searches, which makes FAISS ideal for real-time recommendation systems where speed and accuracy are crucial.